 Cities around the world show this seasonal pattern in pollution, such as in India and the US.
 Air pollution is worse in the winter because air tends to stick closer to the surface of the earth when it’s cold.

 Bottom line: In the past 5years, Tangshan’s PM2.5 level dropped by 46%.
-However, even at its best, Tangshan’s air quality is more than 5 times the WHO annual limit.
+However, even at its best, the air pollution in Tangshan is more than 5 times the WHO annual limit.

 Reducing Tangshan’s PM2.5 would bring meaningful benefits to residents’ health.
 Residents can take the following measures to protect themselves from air pollution: